mlarocque22/stock_screener/README.md

 10/2020 there are 4 ratios used.
 3 are calculated and explained below, the fourth one is just Debt/Equity.
 It then screens the stocks based on these ratios and creates multiple text files depending on which of the various screens it passed.

-under_valued_all.txt - means that it passed all three screens as well as the D/E screen\n under_valued_best.txt  - means that it passed the first two screens which are based on future expected values as well as the D/E screen\n under_valued_both.txt - means that it passed the first two screens but not necessarily the D/E screen\n under_valued_low_debt.txt  - means it passed the first screen as well as the D/E screen\n under_valued.txt  - means it passed just the first screen but not necessarily the D/E screen\n under_valued_eps.txt - means it passed the second screen but not neccesarily the D/E screen\n under_valued_eps_debt - means that it passed the second screen and the D/E screen\n
+under_valued_all.txt - means that it passed all three screens as well as the D/E screen. under_valued_best.txt  - means that it passed the first two screens which are based on future expected values as well as the D/E screen. under_valued_both.txt - means that it passed the first two screens but not necessarily the D/E screen. under_valued_low_debt.txt  - means it passed the first screen as well as the D/E screen. under_valued.txt  - means it passed just the first screen but not necessarily the D/E screen. under_valued_eps.txt - means it passed the second screen but not neccesarily the D/E screen. under_valued_eps_debt - means that it passed the second screen and the D/E screen.

 As of 10/2/2020 which is less than 2 weeks after the first version of this code was created.
 The stocks that passed the first two screens and D/E get hooked up to a paper trading account and then $4,000 worth of shares are "bought".
 Currently the paper trading portfolio is up 4.7% in less than 2 weeks.
 However, since i run the